TechGrounds-Cloud8/cloud8-Rolfsijtema/week5cloud8/AWS-09 Shared Responsibility Model.md

 ### Results

 **In general**
-Depending on what your organization’s cloud infrastructure looks like, the responsibility of security actions varies between the cloud user and Amazon Web Services.
+Depending on what your organization’s cloud infrastructure looks like, the responsibility of security actions varies between the cloud user and Amazon Web Services

 **Customer Responsibility**
 - Customer Data is put in the cloud by the Customer, so the customer has to make sure it is Encrypted.